918hyterw/Novices_Project/README.md

 We made some different function to execute this Project.

 We got 93% accuracy in this Project.
-All the data set and model given through a Drive Link.
+All the data set and pre-trained model given through a Drive Link.

 Here is the [Drive Link](https://drive.google.com/drive/folders/1aFbaYX5ptiA920RBKrRB7YsEaO5Bv7Ka?usp=sharing)